tylervasse/Teiknical-Teiko/README.md

 - Sidebar filters: project, condition, treatment, sample type, timepoints multiselect, significance level (α), and individual sample point overlay toggle
 - Custom side-by-side boxplots (responders vs non-responders) built with Plotly, using IQR whiskers and jittered point overlay
 - Statistical test selected automatically based on timepoint selection:
-  - **LMEM** (linear mixed effects model, subject as random effect) when all timepoints or multiple timepoints are selected
+  - **LMEM** (linear mixed effects model, subject as random effect) when all timepoints or multiple timepoints are selected.
+While LMEM has limited impact on this dataset given only three timepoints, it is the right choice at scale because it correctly models within-subject correlation across repeated measures, growing more statistically meaningful and reliable as subjects, timepoints, and projects accumulate.
   - **Mann-Whitney U** when exactly one timepoint is selected
 - Results table sorted by p-value; significant populations highlighted in a summary banner